- Native Minecraft Version:

 Change your bot's prefix

-Change the messages your bot will respond with
+Change the messages your bot will response with

 Change the sentences your bot will respond to